heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 ### What did you do and learn?

-In this chapter, you have installed and configured Git properly.
+In this course, you have installed and configured Git properly.
 You have also created your own GitHub account and profile README for your future social profile as a computer scientist engineer.